How to Meal Prep for Beginners

 You are in control of what you put in your mouth.
 Not relying on the latest fad diet.

 Use a non-stick wok or fry pan, so you use less oil in cooking.
-(Less calories.)
+(Fewer calories.)

 Soups are good easy meals to meal prep and most recipes have minimal calories.